umer0586/SensorServer/README.md

  **Many Websocket clients** can connect to one `type` of a Sensor.
 So connecting to **`/sensor/connect?type=android.sensor.gravity`** three times will create three different connections to the gravity sensor and each connected client will then receive gravity sensor data at the same time.

-Moreover, from one or different machines you can connect to different types of sensors as well i-e one **Websocket Client object** could connect to step detector sensor and other **Websocket Client object** to gyroscope.
+Moreover, from one or different machines you can connect to different types of sensors as well i-e one **Websocket Client object** could connect to accelerometer and other **Websocket Client object** to gyroscope.
 All active connections can be viewed by selecting **Connections** navigation button.

 ## Test with Websocket testing tools
 Before writing your own websocket client, test this app with any websocket testing tools available on the web or playstore.
 You can use http://livepersoninc.github.io/ws-test-page/ for testing purpose.